Dealing With Excess Skin After Weight Loss Surgery

 Excess skin is often made worse or better by your overall health and skin health in particular.
 If you ignore your skin and diet, you’re going to end up with more loose, saggy skin.
 But if you take care of your skin and your body overall, you can end up with tight skin that will look good even after you lose weight.

 Doing all of the above will help, but the fact is that after losing 100 or 150 pounds, it is realistic to expect that you’ll still have some excess skin after weight loss surgery.
 Most of our patients find that even when they follow the above recommendations they still have some saggy skin.
-Again, because people are different some people do not feel that this anything that they really need to worry about, while others feel that it is a significant concern.
+Again, because people are different some people do not feel that this is anything that they really need to worry about, while others feel that it is a significant concern.

 If you end up feeling that your excess skin is a problem that you would like to definitively resolve, then cosmetic surgery can be a powerful solution.
+The National Institute of Health found that 65.6% of bariatric surgery patients reported improved cosmetic appearance after cosmetic surgery.

 Cosmetic surgery removes excess skin and fat from your body.
 A tummy tuck after weight loss surgery is one of the more common procedures.
 Cosmetic surgery does leave scars, but a good surgeon can often conceal these scars in body creases so they’re not very visible.